mcanouil/quarto-collapse-output/README.md

 ```
 ````

-You can also customise the summary text with the `output-summary` chunk option:
+You can also customise the summary text with the `output-summary` code cell option:

 ````markdown
 ```{language}